September 28, 2022 | Alumni

 For University of Toronto student Nathan Ching, ideas build bridges.
 He found that out when he was editing a video for a TEDx U of T event.
 He knew the speaker had a reputation for being almost frighteningly smart.

-“But as I listened, I realized how fascinating his whole area of study is,” says Ching, who is studying public policy, criminology, and sociolegal studies.
+“But as I listened, I realized how fascinating his whole area of study is,” says Ching, who is studying public policy, criminology, and sociolegal studies and is this year's TEDx U of T chair.
 “I completely forgot about my intimidation.
 TEDx talks have that kind of effect on people.
 They take away barriers and distil ideas into something that is truly inspirational.”

 TEDx U of T is a student-run series of lectures with impact—a forum for sharing bold ideas.
 And it is able to thrive because of alumni like you.
-When you use financial services from U of T’s affinity program partners, like insurance from Manulife or TD Insurance, or the U of T MBNA credit card, part of the proceeds support student and alumni programs—including TEDx U of T.
+When you use insurance services from U of T’s affinity program partners, Manulife or TD Insurance, part of the proceeds support student and alumni programs—including TEDx U of T.

 Now there's an idea.
-When you use U of T alumni financial services, you get preferred rates and support TEDx U of T.
+When you use U of T alumni insurance services, you get preferred rates and support TEDx U of T.

 TEDx is a grassroots offshoot of the popular TED Talks format—the x events are organized by individual communities.
 The TEDx program at U of T launched in 2013.
 Students run everything behind the scenes, and hundreds of their fellow students—as well as alumni and the general public—enjoy ideas that spark conversation, open minds, and help us understand each other.